apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties-Common.md

 </dependency>
 ```

-If you need to design your own password encoding scheme where the type is specified as a fully qualified Java class name, the structure of the class would be similiar to the following:
+If you need to design your own password encoding scheme where the type is specified as a fully qualified Java class name, the structure of the class would be
+ similar to the following:

 ```java
 package org.example.cas;